 The audit subsystem maintains a "Login ID" which is set when the user performs his initial login at a terminal or via a network connection (AU3.3).
 This Login ID is maintained for actions of this user until he terminates the session.
-This Login ID remains unchanged when the user performs a switch of the real and / or effective user ID by the su command or by invoking a program that has the setuid bit set (AU3.4).
-This allows to trace all actions to the real user.
+This Login ID remains unchanged when the user performs a switch of the real and / or effective and filesystem user ID by the su command or by invoking a program that has the SUID bit set (AU3.4).
+This allows tracing all actions to the real user.

-This function contributes to satisfy the security requirements FAU\GEN.1 and FAU\GEN.2 aucat reads the raw binary audit data and transforms it into human readable format (AU4.1).
+This function contributes to satisfy the security requirements FAU\GEN.1 and FAU\GEN.2.